Skip to main content

 Example: "Breaking the silence of the seas, / Among the farthest Hebrides."
 The poet exaggerates by claiming the song is so loud it can break the silence of the sea, even reaching the remote Hebrides.

 Example: "Behold her, single in the field, / Yon solitary Highland Lass!"
-The speaker directly addresses the reader, drawing their attention to the girl.
+The speaker directly addresses and unseen reader, drawing their attention to the girl.

 Example: The song is compared to that of a nightingale or a cuckoo, but the poem suggests it is more beautiful than either.